likelian/Lab_spring2022/README.md

 4. installed server environment
 5. install Demucs
 6. moved more (unorganized) training data to the server
-7. ran the training on the server
+7. ran the training on the server.
+100 epochs took just a few minutes
 8. ran the training of the first epoch

 **Results:**

-* the original [result](https://github.com/likelian/Lab_spring2022/blob/main/results/Loss.png) of 100 epochs
+* the original [result](https://github.com/likelian/Lab_spring2022/blob/main/results/9:6_Loss.png) of 100 epochs
-* the [result](https://github.com/likelian/Lab_spring2022/blob/main/results/Loss%20LR%3D0.0001.png) of changing learning rate from 0.0005 to 0.0001
+* the [result](https://github.com/likelian/Lab_spring2022/blob/main/results/9:6_Loss%20LR%3D0.0001.png) of changing learning rate from 0.0005 to 0.0001
-* the [result](https://github.com/likelian/Lab_spring2022/blob/main/results/batch_Loss.png) of every batch in the first epoch
+* the [result](https://github.com/likelian/Lab_spring2022/blob/main/results/9:6_batch_Loss.png) of every batch in the first epoch
 * a sample of the volume ratio prediction in the first epoch:
     * [-2.5375, -2.6064, -2.5929, -2.5967, -2.6080, -2.5770, -2.5852, -2.5408,
         -2.6124, -2.5886, -2.6015, -2.5651, -2.5767, -2.5780, -2.5964, -2.5865,